Naglebagel/fumikoZombieCastle/readme.md

-Used the Phaser game library to create a single player platformer game.
+Used the Phaser game library and Javascript to create a single player platformer game.

+This is a basic platformer game, with the objective being to reach the end to win.

 For the game I wanted to achieve a few basic requirements:
 1. Have a level with a ground, platforms, and a win/level advancement point